Is Plantar Fasciitis the New Black?

-Some factors make people more prone to plantar fasciitis including:
+The following factors may make people more prone to plantar fasciitis:

 - Tighter calf muscles that make it difficult to flex the foot